Teriks/pake/README.rst

 |Master Documentation Status| |Develop Documentation Status| |codecov|

-pake is a make like python build utility where tasks, dependencies and build commands can be expressed entirely in python, similar to ruby rake.
+pake is a make-like python build utility where tasks, dependencies and build commands can be expressed entirely in python, similar to ruby rake.